SagaHealthcareIT/mirthsync/README.md

 support.
 The 2.0 snapshot release is fully functional and will be released as 2.0 after further testing.

+## Changes
+### 2.0.0-SNAPSHOT
+The local directory structure has been changed to nest channels within their respective group.

 ## Installation

 `$ git clone https://github.com/SagaHealthcareIT/mirthsync.git`